 There is no better spot to style and decorate than a bookshelf.
 Frame your mounted TV with them and you’ll have all the space you could wish for to decorate for all the seasons and holidays you desire.

-Of course one way to decorate your mounted TV is to just hide it altogether.
+Of course, one way to decorate your mounted TV is to just hide it altogether.
 Buy or DIY a simple box frame with shutter doors that you can shut when you aren’t watching your favorite show.
-It will look infinitely better on your wall than your bare TV.
+It will look infinitely better on your wall than on your bare TV.